-Process Description Verify UNIX master server settings Determine in what domain a host is registered (where the primary authentication broker resides), and determine the name of the computer the certificate represents.
+Table 6-9 Verification process for the UNIX master server Process Description Verify UNIX master server settings Determine in what domain a host is registered (where the primary authentication broker resides), and determine the name of the computer the certificate represents.
 Run bpnbat with -whoami with -cf for the master server's credential file.
-The server credentials are located in the /usr/openv/var/vxss/credentials/ directory.
-For example: bpnbat -whoami -cf /usr/openv/var/vxss/credentials/unix_master.company.com Name: unix_master.company.com Domain: NBU_Machines@unix_master.company.com Issued by: /CN=broker/OU=root@unix_master/O=vx Expiry Date: Oct 31 15:44:30 2007 GMT Authentication method: Veritas Private Security Operation completed successfully.
+The server credentials are located in the /usr/openv/var/vxss/credentials/directory .
+For example: bpnbat -whoami -cf /usr/openv/var/vxss/credentials/unix_master.company.com Name: unix_master.company.com Domain: NBU_Machines@unix_master.company.com Issued by: /CN=broker/OU=root@unix_master/0=vx Expiry Date: Oct 31 15:44:30 2007 GMT Authentication method: Veritas Private Security Operation completed successfully.
 If the domain listed is not NBU_Machines@unix_master.company.com, or the file does not exist, consider running bpnbat -addmachine for the name in question (unix_master).
 Run this command on the computer that serves the NBU_Machines domain (unix_master).
 Then, on the computer where we want to place the certificate (unix_master), run: bpnbat -loginmachine Note: When determining if a credential has expired, remember that the output displays the expiration time in GMT, not local time.
 Note: For the remaining procedures in this verification topic, assume that the commands are performed from a console window.
 The window in which the user identity is in question has run bpnbat -login using an identity that is a member of NBU_Security Admin.
 This identity is usually the first identity with which the security was set up.
-Verify which computers are To verify which computers are present in the authentication broker, log on as a member of the Administrators group and run the following command: present in the authentication broker bpnbat -ShowMachines The following command shows which computers you have run: bpnbat -AddMachine
+Verify which computers are present in the To verify which computers are present in the authentication broker, log on as a member of the Administrators group and run the following command: authentication broker bpnbat -ShowMachines The following command shows which computers you have run: bpnbat -AddMachine

-Verification process for the UNIX master server (continued) Table 6-9
+Table 6-9 Verification process for the UNIX master server